goandrei/breed-longevity-prediction/README.md

 ## Task 1 - predicting dog's breed

-It is a comparison between Logistic regression, KNN and Random Forests(using algorithms form sklearn).
+It is a comparison between Logistic regression, KNN and Random Forests(using sklearn algorithms).

 ## Task 2 - predicting dog's longevity